GuildedAPI/docs/docs/resources/channel.md

 ## Get Channel Messages
 <span class="http-verb">GET</span><span class="http-path">/channels/{[channel.id](/resources/channel#channel-object)}/messages</span>

 Returns the messages for a channel.
-Does not require authentication.
+Does not require authentication if a channel is public.
 Returns an array of [message](/resources/channel#message-object) objects and a boolean `hasPastMessages` detailing if there are messages preceeding this array on success.

 ###### Query String Params